-The Individual Support Plan (ISP) will take the form of assess, plan, do and review and will be produced on Insight.
+The Individual Support Plan (ISP) will take the form of assess, plan, do and review and will be produced using the Learning Plan form on Insight.

 - 1. The child will be assessed, and areas of need identified (assess). - 2.
 A plan of how these needs will be identified is created.
 SMART (specific, measurable, achievable, realistic and timely) targets will be implemented and monitoring by the class teacher/ support assistants (plan). - 3.
 A record of what has been carried out will be kept (do). - 4.
 Progress towards targets and next steps will be identified (review).